 Although all created by slightly different (patented) means, the modification process typically involves heating lesser durable softwoods such as pine at high temperatures in order to remove moisture and resin and permanently enhance them.
 The timber may also be injected with chemicals.

 The result is a very durable and stable product (and in most cases expensive).
 Many manufacturers also promote the sustainable benefits, with thermally modified softwoods offering a good alternative to depleting tropical hardwoods.

 Then there are those ‘timber’ cladding products which are not timber at all, but in fact fibre cement.
 Where these products beat timber is that they are maintenance-free, come in a range of pre-coloured finishes and are fire, rot and pest resistant.

-Verdict: Cedar and larch remain the best choices for most, although choose carefully on sections where ongoing maintenance might be an issue.
+Cedar and larch remain good choices for most, although choose carefully on sections where ongoing maintenance might be an issue.
 Fibre cement boards have optimum stability and are maintenance free, too — but struggle to replicate the ‘natural’ look which is a big appeal for timber.